- Facepalming: A couple of instances:

 Al Nicoletto: [nodding in agreement] And the fungus.
 It really is barbaric.

 Natalie Teeger: Okay, I didn't see any fungus!
 Look, I'm sure they have clean feet!
-There are probably rules about that stuff....[She trails off as she sees the grape stompers walk past them, stepping barefoot across the obviously muddy ground] OK, I admit it, that's pretty disgusting.
+There are probably rules about that stuff....[She trails off as she watches the grape stompers walk past them, stepping barefoot across very muddy ground] OK, I admit it, that's pretty disgusting.

 - Jack Bauer Interrogation Technique: Stottlemeyer in the first part of "Mr. Monk and the End".
 "Your computer crashed."